 Adults are hard to find and teach unless you work with prisoners.
 However, there are children everywhere struggling because of poor reading teaching methods and too many sight words.
-These children are easy to find, just give out the NRRF reading grade level test to every parent you know with school aged children.
-Most schools teach sight words and random lists of spelling words, so there are plenty of children will need remedial help.
+These children are easy to find, just give out the 40L Quick Screen Reading Grade Level Test to every parent you know with school aged children.
+Most schools teach sight words and random lists of spelling words, so there are plenty of children who need remedial help.

 It is best to teach students at least once a week, twice a week is better.
 The faster you can get them through the basics, the faster they will learn.
 They are overcoming bad habit patterns from the way they currently read, so the total time to teach is longer the less often you meet with them.

 40L volunteers recommend having your students watch the online phonics lessons on the days you do not teach them.
 If they do not have a computer, they can watch them at their local library.
 The local libraries in most the cities and states have computers with headphones available for patron use.
 Most students who watch through these online movies gain 1 to 2 reading grade levels.